The Bicycle Man: Part 1

 The Drummonds and Jacksons are acquaintances of Mr. Horton, who owns a bicycle shop from which the family regularly rents bicycles.
 Arnold Jackson is interested in buying a bicycle, but there is skepticism from his father, Phillip Drummond, as well as his siblings, Willis Jackson and Kimberly Drummond.
 However, Arnold's pleading plus a deal to purchase a red bicycle for a third lower than the actual price offered by Mr. Horton influences Phillip to buy it for Arnold's birthday.
 Mr. Horton then makes a deal with Arnold for a free handlebar radio to go with the bike if he sends out flyers to other kids at school advertising a sale at the shop, which he successfully does the next day with the help of his friend Dudley.
 However, in return, Dudley wants in on Arnold's deal with Mr. Horton to get a radio for his own bike.

 Later Arnold goes to the shop asking Mr. Horton for more flyers.
 In the encounter, Mr. Horton brings Arnold into his apartment, in the store's back room, and serves Arnold a banana split, while discussing the possibility of Arnold using the bicycle for free before his birthday; Mr. Horton also instructs Arnold to keep this, and their other encounters a secret.
 Arnold also mentions Dudley wanting in on the deal to pass out flyers for a radio, and Mr. Horton tells Arnold to bring Dudley over to discuss it further.
-Arnold comes home later than usual that night, which is noticed by Phillip as well Willis; however, Arnold's lie about getting pretzels before he got home is enough for his relatives to think little of it.
+Arnold comes home later than usual that night, which is noticed by Phillip as well as Willis; however, Arnold's lie about getting pretzels before he got home is enough for his relatives to think little of it.
 Arnold brings Dudley to his next private meeting with Mr. Horton, but it is too rainy for Arnold to ride around the park.
 Mr. Horton uses this opportunity to entice the two with pizza, wine, and pornographic magazines.
 The boys, especially Arnold, are hesitant to drink wine, but Mr. Horton justifies it by claiming their business partnership qualifies as a special occasion to sip some wine.
 Mr. Horton also shows them pictures of himself skinny dipping with other kids and plays a game of "Tarzan" involving them taking pictures of each other, with Dudley being shirtless.